 The Boeing Airplane Co.
 B-1 mail plane, the first Boeing-designed commercial aircraft, made its first flight on December 27, 1919.

 The Drake Hotel in Chicago opened its doors on December 31, 1920.
 The luxury hotel is a longtime rival of the historic Palmer House hotel in Chicago.

-On December 7, 1946, the deadliest hotel fire in United States history occurred at the Winecoff Hotel in Atlanta, Georgia.
-One hundred and nineteen people perished in the fire, and 26-year-old graduate student Arnold Hardy won a Pulitzer Prize in photography for his picture of a woman in mid-air after having jumped from the 11th floor.
-The hotel reopened on October 1, 2007 as the Ellis Hotel.
+On December 7, 1946, the deadliest hotel fire in United States history occurred at the Winecoff Hotel, now known as the Ellis Hotel, in Atlanta, Georgia.
+One hundred and nineteen people perished in the blaze.

-Twenty-two people died in what was the highest one-day death toll in Jacksonville, Florida history on December 29, 1963.
+On December 29, 1963, twenty-two people died in what was the highest one-day death toll in Jacksonville, Florida, history.
 One of two luxury hotels in the downtown area, the Hotel Roosevelt, went up in flames after faulty wiring ignited the hotel’s ballroom ceiling, which had previously been deemed a fire hazard.

 After a dispute with hotel management over medical care and salaries, three disgruntled employees set a fire in the Hotel Dupont Plaza in San Juan, Puerto Rico, on December 31, 1986.
-It was the worst hotel fire in Puerto Rican history, with 97 people falling victim to the New Year’s Eve blaze.
+It was the worst hotel fire in Puerto Rican history, with 97 people losing their lives in the New Year’s Eve blaze.
 The hotel is now the San Juan Marriott Resort & Stellaris Casino.